 Simply because we have no idea how much time or work your mystery item will involve.
 We're uniquely able to build you a never-before-seen-or-made garment so we can't quote a price for an item that we haven't seen or maybe isn't possible.
 The more upfront information you can provide the more accurate estimation we can return.
 We don't guarantee a final price per piece until we've made a sample and it's been approved.
 Collection products can be a general idea of pre-volume-discounted price for a similar garment.

 > Can you print (sublimate) my graphics on my jersey instead of embroidery

-No. Sublimation is a printing process that only works on polyester fabrics and is responsible for some of the worst looking jerseys in cycling history.
-See: Castorama circa 1994 or the Amore&Vita sponsor chaos.
+No. Sublimation is a printing process optimized for polyester fabrics, is not for merino, and is responsible for some of the worst looking jerseys in cycling history.
+See: '94 Castorama, Xirayas de San Luis or the Amore&Vita sponsor chaos.
 Embroidery is always class and so, we embroider.
 When designing for embroidery simple text or iconic logos work best, less is more.

-> Do you make your garments in ‘lycra’ or polyester (ie. synthetic) textiles?
+> Do you make your garments with standard polyester (ie. synthetic) textiles?

 No, we don't.
-We don't have any synthetic textiles in the studio, we're not set-up to do synthetics and it's just not our bag.
-Our garments are petroleum-free, biodegradable, environmentally friendly products.
-We don't want to stress about our jersey becoming micro-plastic in rain water or in the belly of a fish in the ocean.
+We don't have any petroleum-based textiles in the studio, we're not set-up to do synthetics and it's just not our thing.
+Our garments are petroleum-free, environmentally friendly products.
+We don't want our jerseys contributing to the micro-plastics in the ocean problem - 'sustainability' info-drop: this happens when you wash polyester clothing in your washing machine.

 > What’s the difference between chainstitch and standard embroidery?